Electric scooter injury claims - what you need to know

 Take photos of the accident from multiple points of view (as this will help to illustrate exactly what has happened and determine who was at fault)

 Report the accident to Police.
 This is especially important if you weren’t able to gather the details of the other parties involved as this will mean there is a record of the incident.
 If Police attend, ask for the report number, name of the officer and their station.

 If you’ve suffered an injury after being hit by a scooter or injured on an e-scooter, it’s important to seek legal advice to find out your options.
 A lawyer can help you to understand your entitlements through compensation, as well as whether you’re able to make a claim through your superannuation insurance.

 Whether or not you are eligible to make a compensation claim following an electric scooter accident depends on a number of things, like the circumstances of the accident and extent of your injuries.
 Even if you signed a waiver, that doesn’t mean you are no longer able to make a claim.

 Unfortunately there is no secure way of identifying scooters and riders who have been involved in accidents.
 On top of this, the insurance and compensation schemes for e-scooter riders is unregulated.
 As a result, making a claim can be complicated and time consuming without the correct help of a legal expert.

 A legal expert, like our motor vehicle compensation claim lawyers can explain your rights and help you to make a claim under the correct area of law.

 What can I claim for?

-If you have sustained an injury after being hit by a scooter or been injured on an electric scooter, you may be able to claim for things like:
+If you have sustained an injury after being hit by a scooter or been injured on an e-scooter, you may be able to claim for things like:

 We recommend seeking legal advice as every case is different, and there may be things unique to your situation that you can claim for.
 Once your lawyer knows the specific circumstances of your case, they will be able to give you a good idea of what you are entitled to claim.